Chef Carrie's Luscious Swiss Meringue Buttercream Recipe

 2. Whip with a whisk attachment on stand mixer until the mixture reaches room temperature and yields stiff peaks.

-3. Add the softened butter pieces and whip until shiny and glossy.
+3. Add softened butter pieces and whip until shiny and glossy.

-5. Replace the whisk with the paddle attachment and mix on low speed to remove any air bubbles.
+5. Replace whisk with paddle attachment and mix on low speed to remove any air bubbles.

 Use immediately, refrigerate for up to two weeks, or freeze one month.